BrentLayne/llm-prompts/README.md

 ## Available prompts

-#### `getPlanningInstructions`
+#### `getCodeChangePlanningInstructions`

-- **Description:** Provides detailed, step-by-step planning instructions for LLM-assisted software development.
-Use this tool to help a software developer and LLM collaboratively create a robust, actionable plan for implementing a software change, including best practices for clarifying requirements, structuring tasks, and managing dependencies.
+- **Description:** Provides detailed, step-by-step instructions for planning an LLM-assisted code change.
+  Use this tool to help a software developer and LLM collaboratively create a robust, actionable plan for implementing a code change, including best practices for clarifying requirements, structuring tasks, and managing dependencies.
-- **Returns:** The full contents of [`llm-prompts/planning-instructions.md`](../llm-prompts/planning-instructions.md)
+- **Returns:** The full contents of [`llm-prompts/code-change-planning-instructions.md`](../llm-prompts/code-change-planning-instructions.md)

 #### `getGitCommitInstructions`